 4) Number 1 Post date Deal Breaker: Bombarding with texts

-Of course it’s nice to feel a date went well and sending one text telling the person you enjoyed meeting them is fine, but bombarding them with messages is just silly.
-In fact 44% of Americans said it was a deal breaker for them so be careful; you don’t want to spoil a good date by being too keen post date.
+Of course, it’s nice to feel a date went well, and sending one text telling the person you enjoyed meeting them is fine, but bombarding them with messages is just silly.
+In fact 44% of Americans said it was a deal-breaker for them so be careful; you don’t want to spoil a good date by being too keen to post date.

 5) Dating Deal breaker: Checking your phone constantly

 It’s not rocket science.
 Obviously, if you’re sat on your phone throughout an entire date, you are not engaging with the person you are with and can come across as disinterested.
 In fact, men in particular disliked this and 60% consider it a deal-breaker.
 Put the phone away and enjoy the moment; everything else can wait.